kin3tik/Chess/README.md

 ##Notes

-* Comes with 2 pre made files to load. 'smile.txt' and 'standard.
+* Comes with 2 pre made files to load. 'smile.txt' and 'standard'.

 ###Only in Console View